nodejs/node/doc/api/buffer.markdown

 Writes `value` to the Buffer at the specified `offset` with specified endian format (`writeFloatBE()` writes big endian, `writeFloatLE()` writes little endian).
-Behavior is unspecified if `value` is anything other than a 32-bit float.
+Behavior is not defined when `value` is anything other than a 32-bit float.

 Set `noAssert` to true to skip validation of `value` and `offset`.
 This means